katur/gunsiano/README.md

 `Unidecode`

 Public interface includes basic information about the lab and its research.
-The pages are:
-* home, with skrollr effects describing research areas for the lab
-* lab members, which links to pages for individual lab members
-* resources, which links to the lab's published computational resources
-* publications
-* join the lab
-* contact

-Logging in provides access to interfaces to navigate the following internal lab
+Logging in provides access to interfaces for various internal lab databases.
-databases:
-* worm strains
-* bacterial clones
-* vectors and plasmids
-* antibodies
-* primers
-* chemicals

 Logging in also provides access to the Django admin interface, where every user is minimally granted update privileges for limited information about their own user and user profile.